egblanco/inter-ai-ctive/README.md

   📁 components/ui: It contains all the components related to the visual identity of the project such as header, loaders, cards among others.

-  📁 contexts: Contains the domains of the contexts and their related implementations, such as chat-messages
+  📁 contexts: Contains the domains of the contexts and their related implementations, such as chat-messages.

-  📁 types: Contains types related to data models such as messages and OpeanAi responses
+  📁 types: Contains types related to data models such as messages and OpeanAi responses.

+  📁 services: Contains services integration to fetch data.

+  📁 api: Contains services integration with OpeanAi API

   📁 utils: Contains the horizontal functions used by different implementations such as working with dates and texts.